Haunted Houses and Carbon Monoxide

-What does carbon monoxide have to do with a haunted house?
+How can carbon monoxide affect a haunted house?

-When people contact me about a haunted house, they often say things like:
+When people contact me about a house that might have ghosts, they often say things like:

 - “Sometimes, when I’m in that part of the house, I get shaky, dizzy, and I feel weak all over.”